skip to Main Content

 If a parent who pays child support (payor) in Maryland experiences a material change in circumstances and can no longer meet their child support obligations, they can petition the court for a modification of the child support order.
 Likewise, the parent who receives child support (the payee) can also request a change to the support order.

 To accomplish this, the payor or payee must submit a written motion to the appropriate circuit court.
 You can find the Petition to Modify Child Support here.
 The court can only modify the child support order if a material change has occurred.
-The parent seeking a modification of the support order must be able to demonstrate that their financial or personal circumstances have changed since the time when the current order was established.
+The parent seeking a modification of the support order must be able to demonstrate that their financial or personal circumstances have changed since the current order was established.

 Reasons for Modifying Child Support